Cardinals place Steven Matz on 15-day IL, will give Adam Wainwright another start

 Matz reported some soreness after his start Saturday in Kansas City against the Royals.

+“In the immediate future we know he's going to be shut down for a minimum of 15 days,” Cardinals president of baseball operations John Mozeliak said.
+“I would imagine it's probably no throw for at least three weeks and then we'll probably reevaluate at that point.”

 The Cardinals also announced Adam Wainwright will make another start.
-Wainwright is two wins shy of 200 in his career.
-Wainwright is 3-7 with an 8.38 ERA this season.
+Wainwright is two wins shy of 200 in his career, including a 3-7 record with an 8.38 ERA this season.

-Wainwright gave up eight runs before being pulled with no outs in the second inning.
+Wainwright gave up eight runs before being pulled with no outs in the second inning on Friday night.
 It was his second-straight start with seven or more runs allowed and his seventh loss of the season.
-He hasn’t won a game since June 17.
+He hasn’t won since June 17.

+“We've talked to him," Mozeliak said.
+“It’s tough because we all have great respect for Adam and what he’s meant to the franchise, but we also have to give ourselves a chance to at least win every time we send someone out there.
+The last couple of starts have been troubling.
+They’ve been difficult.”

+Wainwright is scheduled to throw the series opener Thursday against the New York Mets.

+“He understands that he knows he’s got to do better," Mozeliak said.
+"He’s appreciated that he’s getting an opportunity but he understands that things could change.”

-In his previous start before Friday, Wainwright allowed seven runs and nine hits in three innings against the Colorado Rockies.
+In his previous start before Friday, Wainwright allowed seven runs and nine hits in three innings against Colorado.

-It was his fourth consecutive quality start.
-In that stretch, he’s 3-0 with a 1.13 ERA in 24 innings.
+“He was throwing really well for us,” Mozeliak said.
+“I think he was building some momentum.
+And then for this to happen, he’s certainly disappointed.
+We’re disappointed.
+We’ve taken a lot of kicks this year and this is one of them.”

-Entering Monday, the Cardinals are 52-66, last in the NL Central and 12 1/2 games out of first place.
-The Athletics are 33-85, last in the AL West.
-Oakland owns the worst record in baseball.
+Entering Monday's game against Oakland, the Cardinals are 52-66, last in the NL Central and 12 1/2 games out of first place.
+The Athletics are 33-85 with the worst record in the majors.